What is a Birth Flower? A Handy Guide for Discovering Your Birthday Bloom

 What is the birth flower for May?

-With dainty, bell-shaped white flowers and a strong, sweet smell, the lily flower is known for spreading wildly across English countryside in spring, given the right conditions.
+With dainty, bell-shaped white flowers and a strong, sweet smell, lilies are known for spreading wildly across English countryside in spring, given the right conditions.
 Representing honour, purity, and true bliss, these flowers have become a classic symbol for late spring and the early signs of summer, and are often planted in home gardens as simple foliage due to their enchanting aroma.

 What is the birth flower for June?